poweredbyniks/SQL-interview-questions/README.md

 The relationships are listed below:

-1. One to One Relationship
+1.One to One Relationship

-2. Many to One relationship
+2.Many to One relationship

-3. Many to Many relationship
+3.Many to Many relationship

-4. One to One relationship
+4.One to One relationship

 One to Many & Many to One Relationship: